Add a CRM Integration Template

 https://www.api.example.com/auth/v2/authorize?client_id={{.client_id}}

-4. In the Token Endpoint field, enter the CRM API request URL for getting access token and refresh token.
+Token Endpoint Enter the CRM API request URL for obtaining an access token and refresh token.

 For example,